FearlessSolutions/meridian/README.md

 To host the database locally (which will be populated with mock data), you will need to install ElasticSearch.
 Download ElasticSearch in the [ElasticSearch Downloads Page](http://www.elasticsearch.org/overview/elkdownloads/).

-To use and install ElasticSearch,
+To use and install ElasticSearch, make sure to have the JAVA_HOME variable defined.

-If you would like the Grunt task to automatically start ElasticSearch (instead of you doing it manually), unpack the contents of the ElasticSearch download into `meridian/data`.
-When done, the following path should be valid, `meridian/data/bin/elasticseacrch`.
+If you would like the Grunt task to automatically start ElasticSearch (instead of you doing it manually), follow the Grunt Support Setup instructions.

 ## Setup